TeYuanLiu/teyuanliu.github.io/content/blog/container.md

 -   Money for image transfer and storage
 -   Application response latency overhead

+### Image optimization

-#### Image size
+-   Image size reduction

-We can reduce Docker image size by:
     -   Include only what is needed.
         -   Multi-stage build
             -   Build stage
                 -   Install necessary dependencies and create a standalone executable.
             -   Runtime stage
                 -   Copy over the executable from the build stage and set entry-point to it.
             -   Use the minimal base image for each stage like slim for build stage, and scratch for runtime stage.
         -   Use .dockerignore to exclude unnecessary files.
         -   Use a distroless image.
+    -   Minimize the number of layers.
+        -   Aggregate multiple run commands together.
+-   Image build time reduction
     -   Increase cache utilization.
         -   Optimize layer order by running dependency installation commands first such that code changes don't invalidate the cached dependency install layers.

--   Minimize the number of layers.
-    -   Aggregate multiple run commands together.
+### Image size tradeoff

 Smaller images are nice, but be aware of some possible pitfalls.